allegro/allegro.tech/_posts/2018-09-28-turnilo-lets-change-the-way-people-explore-big-data.md

 software.
 It enables both real-time and batch data ingestion into data cubes with predefined dimensions and measures.
 It is a distributed, highly scalable platform making sub-second queries possible thanks to using: column-oriented storage, native search indexes, approximate algorithms, flexible schemas and time-optimized partitioning.
-Queries are an order of magnitude faster comparing to Hive, Spark SQL, Presto and even [BigQuery](https://cloud.google.com/bigquery/).
+Queries are an order of magnitude faster in comparison to Hive, Spark SQL, Presto and even [BigQuery](https://cloud.google.com/bigquery/).
 It may sound fantastic but there is really no hidden magic here.
 Besides the well designed architecture of Druid this level of performance is achieved by [rolling up](http://druid.io/docs/latest/tutorials/tutorial-rollup.html) the data during ingestion process